pydanny/pydanny-event-notes/PyConPL2012/composability_through_multiple_inheritance.rst

 ====================

 * You can use legos to build small things and yet also to build big things.
-* Lego block do have the composability feature
+* Lego blocks do have the composability feature
 * To make components work, you need to have a framework that embodies compositionality.
 * UNIX pipes are a good example: